Edb83/moose-juice/README.md

 - Allows line item quantities to be altered or removed from the cart and updates on each change.
 - Shows cart total, delivery and grand total of the order, as well as how many points they would earn if they were registered.
 - If cart total is less than free delivery threshold, amount required to receive free delivery is shown.
+- Protection in case an item in the cart has been deleted from the database, in which case the item will not be added and a message alerting the user will be displayed.

   *Registered users*
 - Can see how many points they have available and can choose to redeem them on this order.
 - If discount applied, the total updates accordingly to show discounted price and option to remove discount is offered.

 **Checkout**

-- Shows order summary and form to input delivery details
+- Shows order summary and form to input delivery details.
+- Payment handled by Stripe and reliability improved by use of webhooks.

   *Registered users*
 - If delivery details previously saved, form will be pre-populated with them.